 The First Homes scheme, which provides discounted homes for first time buyers, launched in June 2021 as another government initiative to help first time buyers get on the property ladder.
 But how does it work, who is eligible and how does it measure up against other schemes?
 Here’s everything you need to know.

-With house prices soaring at the fastest rate in years, the First Homes scheme offers hope to first time buyers by offering homes at a 30% discount.
+With house prices staying stubbornly high, the First Homes scheme offers hope to first time buyers by offering homes at a 30% discount.

 How the First Homes scheme works

 The First Homes scheme works by offering newly built homes to first time buyers with a discount of at least 30% compared to the market value of equivalent properties.

 According to the government, homebuyers can save on average £70,000; making buying a home much more affordable.
 In some areas, up to a 50% discount is being offered.
 This discount stays on the First Home forever.
 This means that, every time the property is sold, the new buyer benefits from the discount.

 Who is eligible for the First Homes scheme?